kobotoolbox/xls-import/README.md

 	![multi-select](https://raw.githubusercontent.com/rodekruis/xls-import/NLRC-updates/multi-select.png)

 1. If using boolean select_multiple columns, the headers use the character "/" as an element name/content delimiter.
-All columns need to be formatted as text prior to entering '1' or '0'
 1. Repeating groups appear in a new sheet
 1. Non-repeating groups appear in the first sheet. columns contain the colon character ':' as a hierarchy separator, such as three_favorite_haircuts: